oasis-tcs/openc2-impl-https/open-impl-https.md

 Since HTTPS provides a point-to-point connection between an OpenC2 Producer and Consumer, the message `from` and `to` fields are not needed for addressing.
 OpenC2 Producers and Consumers MAY populate the message headers `from` and `to` fields.

+### 3.3.3 Message Identification

+OpenC2 Producers and Consumers need the ability to identify requests and corresponding responses in order to correlate activity.
+In addition, it is common for network monitoring tools to similarly track requests and responses.
+The OpenC2 message format includes a header field, `request_id` that is the OpenC2 mechanism for message correlation.
+The extension header `X-Request-ID` is commonly used in HTTP(S) traffic for the same purpose.
+This specification supports the use of these mechanisms in parallel, with the following requirements:

+OpenC2 Producers MUST generate a unique identifying value for OpenC2 Command (i.e., request) messages, and SHOULD use a UUID_v4 identifier for that purpose.

+OpenC2 Producers MUST populate either the HTTP `X-Request-ID` header or the OpenC2 message header `request_ID` field with the message's unique identifying value, and SHOULD populate both locations.

+OpenC2 Consumers MUST return the Command message's unique identifying value in corresponding Response messages.

+When responding to a Command message that did not contain an OpenC2 `request_id`, the OpenC2 Consumer MUST populate the Response message `request_id` header field with the unique identifying value from the Command message's `X-Request-ID` header.

 ## 3.4 OpenC2 Consumer as HTTP/TLS Server
 This section defines HTTP requirements that apply when the OpenC2 Consumer is the HTTP server.